16.01 Appointment with Right of First Refusal

 An employee who has been assigned eighteen (18) credit units within the twelve (12) month period between September 1 and August 31 shall not be appointed to teach an additional course during the same twelve (12) month period if there is any other applicant possessing the right of first refusal for that course or failing that, any other applicant who has previously taught the course as a sessional lecturer and whom the University wishes to hire.
 The exception to this provision would be in the case of a course cancellation as described in Article 17.04.

 For the purpose of determining the maximum teaching assignment for an Applied Music Instructor, two (2) hours of instruction per week will be considered comparable to a one (1) credit unit assigned to a sessional lecturer.
-Thus, the maximum teaching assignment during the Regular Session will be twenty-four (24) hours of applied music instruction per week for the period from September to April.
+Thus, the maximum teaching assignment during the Fall and Winter Session will be twenty-four (24) hours of applied music instruction per week for the period from September to April.

 16.05 Geographic Location